domRiddle/ASF/IPC.md

 On the medium ground there is our **[Swagger frontend](#swagger-frontend)** which acts as a frontend to ASF API.
 This serves as a complete documentation of ASF API and also allows you to access it more easily.
 This is what you want to check if you're planning on writing a tool, utility or other projects that integrates with ASF.

-On the highest level there is **[ASF-ui](#asf-ui)** which is based on our ASF API and provides completely user-friendly way to execute various ASF actions.
+On the highest level there is **[ASF-ui](#asf-ui)** which is based on our ASF API and provides user-friendly way to execute various ASF actions.
 This is our default IPC interface designed for end-users, and a perfect example of what you can build with ASF API.

 ---